 One

-of Washington's first grape-growing regions has received
+of Washington's early grape-growing regions received

-federal as the state's 10th American Viticultural Area (AVA)
+federal authorization as the state's 10th American

-of the Snipes Mountain AVA became official February 20,
+Mountain AVA became official that year,

-Ron Irvine's The Wine Project: Washington State's
+Irvine's The Wine Project: Washington State's

 Winemaking History.

-research and extension center in Prosser, worked
+State University’s research and extension center in

-recognition of this small area.
-The application
+petition for federal AVA recognition of this small area,

-reporting of the proposed area's geologic history,
+research and reporting of the proposed area's geologic

-historic justification for its proposed name and
+history, the historic justification for its proposed name,

-production of wines.
+and the production of wines.

 With a total of